-Tariff Revenues - These revenues are categorized by customer class: residential, commercial, fire protection, industrial, gas transportation, and other water and other wastewater.
+Tariff Revenues - These revenues are categorized by customer class: residential, commercial, fire protection, industrial, gas transportation, other water and other wastewater, and customer rate credits.
 The rates that generate these revenues are approved by the respective state utility commission, and revenues are billed cyclically and accrued for when unbilled.
 Other water and other wastewater revenues consist primarily of fines, penalties, surcharges, and availability lot fees.
+Customer rate credits represent a commitment that the Company made, associated with the approval of the Peoples Gas Acquisition by the Pennsylvania Public Utility Commission, to provide \$23,000 of customer rate credits before the end of 2020 to its natural gas utility customers and water and wastewater customers served by Aqua Pennsylvania, Inc. The Company granted \$4,080 of customer rate credits to its water and wastewater customers during the third quarter of 2020, and natural gas utility customers will be granted credits of \$18,920 in the fourth quarter of 2020.
 Our performance obligation for tariff revenues is to provide potable water, wastewater treatment service, or delivery of natural gas to customers.
 This performance obligation is satisfied over time as the services are rendered.
 The amounts that the Company has a right to invoice for tariff revenues reflect the right to consideration from the customers in an amount that corresponds directly with the value transferred to the customer for the performance completed to date.